hkbarton/cp-yelpDemo/README.md

 This is a Yelp search app using the [Yelp API](http://developer.rottentomatoes.com/docs/read/JSON).

-Time spent: x hours in total
+Time spent: 19 hours in total

 ### Features